hyperion13th144m/tsgroonga/README.md

 ## Usage
 ### Client creation
-create client for connecting to Groonga server.
+create client for connecting to Groonga server. the client supports only http.

 ```typescript
 import { Groonga } from '@hyperion13th144m/tsgroonga';